-Students will incur and be responsible for costs associated with the applicable fees set by Illinois Eastern Community Colleges, as well as expenses from outside entities.
-A complete list of fees and expenses is available at the Health Careers Office and online at www.iecc.edu/health.
+Students will incur and be responsible for costs associated with the applicable fees set by Illinois Eastern Community Colleges and expenses from outside entities.
+A complete list of fees and expenses is available on the website.
 Student fees and modifications are approximate and are subject to change.